 22 Jun Why you should make recovery a priority

 Every time we exercise, the body undergoes change to adapt to the stress that we place on it.
 The by-product of these adaptations can include muscle soreness and fatigue, reduced muscle strength and power, all of which can impair athletic performance in the hours and days following.
 Recovery modalities allow us to accelerate the process, and return to training or competition feeling fresh and ready for the next training session or competition.
+There are, however, supplements that some may use to help with soreness and fatigue, for example, something similar to bcaa optimum nutrition and other types that could help the body to recover.

 The following strategies can be used to assist recovery following training or competition: